-How might we identify and celebrate businesses that innovate for world benefit – and inspire other companies to do the same?
+How might we identify and celebrate businesses that innovate for world benefit – and inspire other companies to do the same? read the brief

 While searching through inspirations on tax incentives, I came across an interesting one in a previous challenge about the Brazilian law Rouanet.
 This law "rewards those who invest in Brazilian cultural projects to get a tax exemption proportional to the incentive".
 How do we do this for those who invest in for-profit companies which do social good?